PAIDiPaidThis.com

 Why do cats often need multiple teeth removed?

-Cats are prone to resorptive lesions and severe gum inflammation, conditions that can affect many teeth at once and cause real pain.
-In these cases removing the affected teeth, sometimes most of them, is the kindest option, and cats generally cope very well and eat comfortably afterwards.
+Cats are prone to resorptive lesions and severe gum inflammation, conditions that can affect many teeth at once and cause real pain even when the cat shows few obvious signs.
+In these cases removing the affected teeth, sometimes most of them, is the kindest option.
+Cats generally cope very well and eat comfortably afterwards, so the higher bill often buys a genuinely better outcome than patching up one tooth at a time.

 Can a cat eat normally after losing teeth?

 Yes.
 Most cats eat well after extractions, often better than before because the source of pain has gone.
-Many manage happily on both wet and dry food even after losing a large number of teeth, and your vet will advise on feeding during the short recovery period.
+Many manage happily on both wet and dry food even after losing a large number of teeth.
+Your vet will advise on feeding during the short recovery period, but long-term diet changes are rarely needed.

 Does pet insurance cover feline dental work?

-Many policies cover dental treatment arising from disease, though often only where you have kept up with routine dental checks.
-Pre-existing conditions are usually excluded, so read your pet insurance carefully and get any dental concerns looked at promptly to keep cover valid.
+Many policies cover dental treatment arising from disease, though often only where you've kept up with routine dental checks as required by the policy.
+Pre-existing conditions are usually excluded, so a tooth that was already flagged before you took out cover won't be paid for.
+Read the small print and get any dental concerns checked promptly, since delaying can both worsen the problem and jeopardise the claim.